 Like any other Incoterms, DDP also lays more obligations on the seller.
 But, what makes it different from others is that DDP requires the seller to clear the goods not only for the export in his country but for import in the buyer’s country.
 The seller also has to pay all the taxes and/or import duties.
 This could be very problematic for the seller as different countries have different rules, and thus, the seller may face challenges in getting the import clearance (in the buyer’s country).

-Thus, it is better if the buyer helps the seller in getting the import clearance.
-Since the seller assumes most of the risks and costs, he or she generally includes all the costs and risks in the agreement price.
+Thus, it is better if the buyer helps the seller get the import clearance.
+Since the seller assumes most of the risks and costs, they generally include all the costs and risks in the agreement price.
 So, a DDP contract may prove expensive for the buyer.

 Delivered Duty Paid – Obligations of Buyers and Sellers

-- Preparing the cargo, invoice, relevant documents, as well as properly packaging and marking the cargo.
+- Preparing the cargo, invoice, and relevant documents, as well as proper packaging and marking the cargo.

-- Clearing all customs formalities, as well as clearing the cargo for export, including pre-shipment inspection, if applicable.
+- Clearing all customs formalities and clearing the cargo for export, including pre-shipment inspection, if applicable.